-Depending on the number of points used for derivatives, the derivative and second derivative functions use an odd number of points to estimate the slope of a tangent line.
-Note: The software does not ever find slopes by successive differences of only two points.
+The derivative and second derivative functions use an odd number of points to estimate the slope of a tangent line centered at the current time.
+The software does not ever find slopes by successive differences of only two points.

 You can set the number of points used for derivatives in Logger Pro by changing it in the settings for that file, found under the File menu.
 See How do I adjust the number of points used in derivative calculations?.
 In LabQuest App, you can set the number of points in the Settings for LabQuest App (File > Settings).
-Graphical Analysis 4 app uses 7 points to find the derivative, and this setting cannot be changed.
+Graphical Analysis and Vernier Video Analysis use 7 points to find the derivative.
+This setting cannot be changed at this time.

 The number of points used for finding derivatives has a major impact on the appearance of velocity graphs, which are created based on position and time data from a sensor.
 Using more points will smooth out irregular features, but will also smear out useful detail if taken too far.
 The first several points and last several points in a velocity graph are calculated with a reduced number of points since the not all points are available.

 If the target is a person, it is helpful to use many (11 to 15) points for derivatives; in contrast, that many points for a ball toss experiment will result in misleading smeared out velocity and acceleration graphs.

 The slope itself is calculated as a weighted average of slopes from points on either side of the target point.
 For example, suppose we have a portion of a data table of (t, x) pairs, and we want the derivative at row i:

 For n=3, the derivative at row i is